tkach-v/finance-tracker-be/README.md

 ### 2. Configure Environment Variables

-Create a `.env` file in the project root directory:
+Create a `.env` file in the project root directory and populate it with the necessary environment variables.
+You can use the `.env.sample` file as a reference.

 ### 3. Launch the Application